 I recently attended a conference in which one of the keynotes talked about how he would come home from work, holler a “hello!” down to the media room, and get no response.
 He’d end up popping his head in to see his headphone-clad son in a dark room silhouetted by a bright screen full of missions, quests, and assortments of creative armor and weaponry.

-As I listened to the keynote speak, I laughed to myself as I too have the exact same “’hello!’ …silence…” relationship with my son when he is playing video games.
+As I listened to the keynote speaker, I laughed to myself as I too have the exact same “’hello!’ …silence…” relationship with my son when he is playing video games.

 But then the keynote speaker said something that surprised me.
 “When I come home and get that answer of silence,” he said, “I know my son is doing great things.”
 To him, this was a clear sign that his son was collaborating with a peer group from around the world, working on a collaborative objective to solve a problem or achieve a goal.